 Animal Rescue

-Since 1991, National Aquarium Animal Rescue has rescued and rehabilitated endangered and protected species and released them back into the ocean.
+Since 1991, National Aquarium Animal Rescue has rescued and rehabilitated endangered and protected marine species to return them to the ocean.

 Each summer, juvenile sea turtles including loggerheads, greens, leatherbacks and Kemp's ridleys are drawn to the warm, shallow waters of Cape Cod, Massachusetts, to forage for food.

 Sea turtles are cold-blooded reptiles; if they don't migrate south before water temperatures drop in the fall, they can become lethargic or even comatose.
 Cold stunning is essentially hypothermia, or low body temperature, for sea turtles.
 It causes chronic illnesses and complications such as pneumonia, lesions and parasites.
-Every year, National Aquarium staff and volunteers collaborate with local and national institutions to rescue, rehabilitate and release cold-stunned sea turtles.
+Depending on a turtle's condition and its severity, recovery may take weeks to months.

 Act Today Support Sea Turtle Conservation